Steven N. S. Cheung

-He obtained his PhD in economics from UCLA, where his teachers were the American economists Armen Alchian and Jack Hirshleifer.
+He obtained his PhD in economics from UCLA, where his teachers were economists Armen Alchian and Jack Hirshleifer.
 He taught in the Department of Economics at the University of Washington from 1969 to 1982, and then at the University of Hong Kong from 1982 to 2000.
-During this period, Cheung reformed the syllabus of Hong Kong's A-level Economics examination, adding the concepts of the postulate of constrained maximization, methodology, transaction cost and property right, most of which originate from the theories of the Chicago school.
+During this period, Cheung reformed the syllabus of Hong Kong's A-level Economics examination, adding the concepts of the postulate of constrained maximization, methodology, transaction cost and property rights, most of which originate from the theories of the Chicago school.

 Academic career

 A Hakka of Huiyang, Guangdong ancestry born in Hong Kong in 1935, Cheung fled to mainland China in 1941 due to the Japanese occupation of Hong Kong.
 From 1959 to 1967, he studied economics at UCLA and prepared a PhD dissertation.
 From 1967 to 1969, he did postdoctoral research at the University of Chicago, analysing share tenancy and variable rural land resource allocation, and was hired as an assistant professor after impressing Milton Friedman in a debate.
 In 1969, he moved to the University of Washington where he taught until 1982.
 Under the advice of several friends, including Ronald Coase, he returned to Hong Kong as a professor in University of Hong Kong to support the economic reforms of China.

-Unlike modern mainstream economists, Cheung's analysis does not rely on advanced mathematical techniques but solely on the two basic building blocks of price theory: one is the axiom of constrained maximisation and the other, the law of demand (one that already incorporates the law of diminishing marginal returns).
-One of the constraints which he emphasizes most is transaction cost (or better termed institutional cost).
+Unlike modern mainstream economists, Cheung's analysis does not rely on advanced mathematical techniques but solely on the two basic building blocks of price theory: the axiom of constrained maximisation and the law of demand (which incorporates the law of diminishing marginal returns).
+One of the constraints he emphasizes most is transaction cost (or better termed institutional cost).

 His theory of share tenancy has enhanced the understanding of contractual arrangement, which was largely ignored by neo-classical economists.
 According to Cheung, sharecropping is not necessarily exploitative.
 It will achieve the same efficient allocation as labor markets under competition and zero transaction costs (Cheung, 1968).
 In the presence of transaction costs, sharecropping can be efficient by lowering the monitoring costs of wage contracts and increasing risk-sharing benefits relative to rent contracts (Cheung, 1969).

 This implication is revolutionary; sharecropping was perceived as an inferior arrangement for years.
 After the publication of "The Fable of the Bees: An Economic Investigation" (Cheung 1973), our perception of externalities is no longer the same: as long as corresponding property rights are clearly delineated, OR transaction cost is zero, externalities can be internalized through private negotiation/contract arrangement without government intervention.